 - 1/8 cup cream or milk

-Flip one side over, use a spoon to spread some filling over the top.
+- Flip one side over, use a spoon to spread some filling over the top.
+Place your berries on top of the filling.

-Cut into diagonal quarters and serve with a little extra filling and berries.
-Optional: If you really want to impress company (or your kids), you can add a dollop of real whipped cream. 🙂 We usually have it with some from-the-farm bacon or sausage links.
-If you don't have a good local source for safe, pastured meats, here's where I order healthy meat online from sometimes.
+- Cut into diagonal quarters and serve with a little extra filling and berries.
+Optional: If you really want to impress company (or your kids), you can add a dollop of real whipped cream.

 If you try this stuffed french toast recipe, be sure to let me know what you think!